crantok/justinhellings.uk/README.md

 Brochure site / blog for life coaching work

 ## To do
-* Add visual highlight of contact area when conatct clicked (like StackExchange answer highlight - style="rgb(r,g,b)" fade to background colour.
+* Add visual highlight of contact area when contact link is clicked (like StackExchange answer highlight - style="rgb(r,g,b)" fade to background colour.
 * Check accessibility requirements, especially when clicking contact.